 As part of our discovery sessions and before any project starts, we need to have a good understanding of you and your business, what you are looking to achieve, what your overall business goals are together with your expectations of SEO and digital marketing.
 It is only once this has been completed we will write up your proposal.

 While every client is different there is often a starting point of a site audit, allowing everyone to see where we are today and research into competitors and key phrases for the site optimisation.
-We will look though your site to review elements such as on-page optimisation, how other sites are linking into your, your overall site structure together with the content and calls to action.
+We will look through your site to review elements such as on-page optimisation, how other sites are linking into your, your overall site structure together with the content and calls to action.
 We then bring all of this together within the campaign, or into your wider digital marketing strategy.

 Without doubt search engine optimisation is one of my favourite areas of digital marketing, it’s where I started out back in 1995.